0CBH0/CellTools/README.md

 ### Rename images

-First you should rename your images by the above rule:
+First you should rename your images by the following rule:
 ~~~
 info_id.ext
 ~~~